algorand/go-algorand-doc/tools/goal/goal_account_new.md

 ## goal account new

-Create a new Algorand account
+Create a new account

 ### Synopsis

-Create a new Algorand account
+Creates a new account with its corresponding *.rootkey wallet file in
+		the current ledger directory (e.g. data/testnet-v10).
+The name specified here is store in a local configuration file and is only used by goal when working against that specific node instance.

 ```
 goal account new [flags]